#{ServerName}

 Buckler’s Hard River Cruise

-Why your dog will love this: Take a cruise along the glistening waters of Beaulieu River and see if you can spot birdlife darting between the reeds, paddling along in the water and flying overhead.
+Why your dog will love this: Take a Buckler's Hard River Cruise along the glistening waters of Beaulieu River and see if you can spot birdlife darting between the reeds, paddling along in the water and flying overhead.
 Dogs on leads are welcome aboard and will enjoy meeting the other guests and watching the world pass by during this unique dog-friendly experience.

 Best for: Old dogs and calm pups who don’t mind a busy boat.